Recommended calculator

 Once the minimum is covered and new charges are under control, look for the smallest increase you can repeat.
 You don't need the first increase to be dramatic.

-The goal is to find the first amount that improves the path without making the rest of the month unstable.
+The goal is to find the first amount that improves the timeline without making the rest of the month unstable.
 If that number is small, start small.
 A plan that holds is more valuable than a plan that needs to be undone.

 Test a small monthly increase